brennanrules124/brennanrules124/README.md

 <br>
 **Quotes I find inspirational**
 <br>
-"The only thing between me and a million dollars is a million dollars"
+"The only thing between you and a million dollars is a million dollars"
 <br>
 "You can be replaced"
 <br>